openshift/enhancements/enhancements/ingress/aws-load-balancer-operator.md

 #### Parallel operation  of the Openshift Router and lb-controller

-The openshift Router manages ingresses which don’t have any ingress class value.
+The OpenShift router manages ingresses that don’t have any ingress class value.
 This is the expected behavior currently and the lb-controller should not attempt to reconcile Ingresses which don’t have an ingress class set.
 If the user wants to switch over to using the lb-controller as default they can create an